Quirinms/AdaptGauss2D/README.md

 # AdaptGauss2D
-Adapting two-dimensional Gaussian Mixture Models to data with help of interactive visualization and single expectation maximization steps.
+Adapting two-dimensional Gaussian Mixture Models on data with the help of an interactive visualization and a manual controllable expectation maximization algorithm.

+# Practical impact
+Experience showed that Expectations Maximization (EM) algorithms do not necessarily yield the "best" options.
+In the one- or two-dimensional data case EM algorithms oftentimes create models which seem crooked and off when visualized.
+Therefore, we created an interactive visualization tool, with which you can adapt models to the data both with automatic optimization and with user intervention.
+The visualization tool and a performance measure (here: root mean square deviation RMSD) enable a feedback for the user.
+The rich tools offered by the GUI support the user in an intuitive way to cope with the model fitting task.

 ## Installation using Github
 Please note, that dependecies have to be installed manually.